Exploring OMOP concepts with R

 Look at non standard concepts

 A standard concept is the preferred, harmonised code in OMOP that represents a clinical idea across vocabularies.
 Standard concepts (standard_concept = “S”) are the target of mappings from source codes, and they define which domain and table the data belong to for consistent analysis.
+However, OMOP also include nonstandard concepts from sources that are not globally used but maybe useful locally. dm+d, the NHS Dictionary of Medicines and Devices is one such vocabulary that is included in OMOP but is not a standard vocabulary.

 Challenge